-An approach that only serves emergency vehicles may be provided with only one signal face.
+An approach that only serves emergency vehicles may be provided with only one signal face consisting of one or more signal sections.

 Besides using a 200 mm (8 in) diameter signal indication, other appropriate means to reduce the flashing yellow light output may be used.